 Which of these, if any, contain potential Personally Identifiable Information?

 Proposed approach to address the issue: Add a clarification to the data elements workbooks that the workbook includes data elements that are collected from the registrant and data elements that are automatically generated by the registrar and/or registry.
 For Purpose A, indicate that currently known generated data elements, Registry Domain ID and Registry Registrant ID, will continue to be generated and contain Personally Identifiable Information (with these data elements being redacted, consistent with the current requirements in the Temporary Specification).

+Refer back to the proposed solution for Issue #2 above on Purpose A

+Data Elements Matrix contains an example of how generated vs. collected registration data elements are presented in the column headers as well as the data elements.

+Generated data elements are now accounted for in the Transmission Processing Activity A-PA2.

+Refer to Page #1 for Collection, Tech ID fields are included as Optional “(1)” for Purposes B & C as they will be generated should the Tech fields be populated.

+Refer to page 3 of the data elements matrix for Disclosure.
+Note that Registry Domain ID and Registry Registrant ID are marked as Redacted.